hhat/UNIChro-seq-Analysis/README.md

 ## Uni-directional Editing Demo

-The `crispr_analysis/uni-directional_edit_demo/` directory includes a demonstration of uni-directional editing analysis.
+The `crispr_analysis/uni-directional_edit_demo/` directory includes a demonstration of uni-directional editing analysis for homozygous samples (REF/REF or ALT/ALT).
 For detailed information, please refer to the `README.md` within the respective directory.

 ## License